Site-to-Site VPN Overview

 - If you choose static routing, you may optionally provide an IP address for each end of the tunnel for the purposes of tunnel troubleshooting or monitoring.

 - If the tunnel is configured to use BGP, the IPSec connection's static routes are ignored.
 Any static routes associated with the IPSec connection are used for routing a given tunnel's traffic only if that tunnel is configured to use static routing.
-This is especially relevant if you have an IPSec VPN that uses static routing, but want to switch to using BGP.
+This is especially relevant if you have Site-to-Site VPN that uses static routing, but want to switch to using BGP.

 Changing the routing: